rayyanaamir22/rayyanaamir22/README.md

-# 👋 Hi, I’m Rayyan, a first year CS student at University of Toronto Mississauga.
+# 👋 Hi, I’m Rayyan, a first-year CS and Math student at the University of Toronto Mississauga.

 ## Interests
 - Machine Learning and Data Science 📈